-As well as enabling a sense of empathy, taking a walk in your customers’ shoes can help you gain a new perspective on aspects of your business you’re otherwise too close to.
-For example, you may believe focusing on a product’s high-tech specifications is the best way for a sales representative to seal a deal, but customers may be more interested in hearing how it will help make their life easier.
+Enabling a sense of customer empathy.
+Take a walk in your customers’ shoes to help you gain a new perspective on aspects of your business you’re not close to.
+For example, you may believe focusing on a product’s high-tech specifications is the best way for a sales representative to seal a deal.
+But customers may be more interested in hearing how it will help make their life easier.

-Although sales and customer service staff are the ones on the front line dealing with customers, improved customer focus should be a company-wide priority.
+Although sales and customer service staff are on the front line dealing with customers, improved customer focus should be a company-wide priority.

-If possible, create opportunities for non-customer-facing staff across all levels of the business, from the Chief Executive Officer down, to spend time with customers or handle service calls so they can learn about customers firsthand.
-Gather and analyze different types of data — such as web analytics, attrition rates, and product use patterns — to gain insights, and invite customers to provide feedback.
+Create opportunities for non-customer-facing staff across the business – from the CEO down – to spend time with customers or handle service calls to learn from customers firsthand.
+Gather and analyze data — such as web analytics, attrition rates, and product use patterns — to gain insight, and invite customers to provide feedback.